yandrickfalzon/frontend_test/README.md

   - Utilize lazy loading techniques to optimize the application's performance, especially when loading game details.

 - **Docker Containerized App:**
-  - Containerize the React application using Docker for ease of deployment and consistency across environments.
+  - Containerize the application using Docker for ease of deployment and consistency across environments.

 ## Other Requirements